 Key takeaways

-The willpower myth
+The limits of willpower

 What works instead: environment design